owenmwilliams/BLS/README.md

-# BLS This script will read BLS .csv data and save a polar bar chart (current.png) that
+# README
-represent the percentage of total employment (width of the pie slice) as well as the average salary of each position (length of the pie slice).
+BLS This script will read BLS .csv data and save a polar bar chart (current.png) that represent the percentage of total employment (width of the pie slice) as well as the average salary of each position (length of the pie slice).
 This script works well with the BLS data file included here (/owenmwilliams/BLS/bls.csv).
 Note that this data is